 A minor in mathematics is available.
-It consists of MTH 141 and MTH 142 (Calculus I and II) and 10 more credit hours selected from courses numbered above 199.
+It consists of MTH 141 and MTH 142 (Calculus I and II) and 10 more credit hours selected from courses with the MTH prefix and numbered above 199.

 AP Calculus Credit

 A student scoring 3 or better on an AP Calculus exam will be awarded credit as follows: